Gene activity fully predicts transcriptional bursting dynamics: Abstract

 \section{Abstract}

 Transcription commonly occurs in bursts, with alternating productive (ON) and quiescent (OFF) periods, governing mRNA production rates.
 Yet, how transcription is regulated through bursting dynamics remains unresolved.
-In this study, we conduct real-time measurements of endogenous transcriptional bursting with single-mRNA sensitivity.
+Here, we conduct real-time measurements of endogenous transcriptional bursting with single-mRNA sensitivity.
 Leveraging the diverse transcriptional activities in early fly embryos, we uncover stringent relationships between bursting parameters.
 Specifically, we find that the durations of ON and OFF periods are linked.
-Regardless of the developmental stage or body-axis position, gene activity levels predict the average ON and OFF periods of individual alleles.
-Lowly transcribing alleles predominantly modulate OFF durations (burst frequency), while highly transcribing alleles primarily tune ON durations (burst size).
-Importantly, these relationships persist even under perturbation of cis-regulatory elements or trans-factors.
-This suggests a novel mechanistic constraint governing bursting dynamics rather than a modular control of distinct parameters by distinct regulatory processes.
-Our study provides a foundation for future investigations into the molecular mechanisms underpinning spatiotemporal transcriptional control.
+Regardless of the developmental stage or body-axis position, gene activity levels predict individual alleles' average ON and OFF periods.
+Lowly transcribing alleles predominantly modulate OFF periods (burst frequency), while highly transcribing alleles primarily tune ON periods (burst size).
+These relationships persist even under perturbations of cis-regulatory elements or trans-factors and account for bursting dynamics measured in other species.
+Our results suggest a novel mechanistic constraint governing bursting dynamics rather than a modular control of distinct parameters by distinct regulatory processes.

 Eukaryotic transcriptional regulation is an inherently dynamic and stochastic process, orchestrated by a series of molecular events governing productive transcription initiation by individual RNA polymerases (Pol II complexes) \cite{Lelli2012,Cramer2019}.
 This process culminates in nascent RNA synthesis, which in turn shapes protein production, and thus dictates cellular identity and behavior in both space and time.
 Consequently, revealing the fundamental principles underpinning transcriptional dynamics is paramount for understanding and predicting cellular phenotypes.